- Country

 - Rights Concerned

-- Freedom of association, Labour rights, Freedom of expression Offline, Right to work
+- Freedom of assembly, Freedom of association, Freedom of expression Offline, Right to Protest

 - HRD